nboober/fend-project-memory-game/README.md

 ## Dependencies

-This Game is reliant on Bootstrap for modals and pictures incorporated into the game.
+This Game is reliant on Bootstrap and JQuery for modals and pictures incorporated into the game.
 There is no need for the player to have this installed on their computer beforehand.
-Bootstrap is incorporated directly into the html file with a BootstrapCDN.
+Bootstrap is incorporated directly into the html file with a BootstrapCDN and the JQuery files are included with the other code files.

 _Make sure you are using Google Chrome when you play this game.
-Other browsers are not compatible._
+Other browsers may not compatible._

 ## Contributing